mfmnow/CB-CE/README.md

 - WindowInSeconds and PermitLimit are configurable per env
 ### 4.2 Caching
 - The biggest and heaviest call to retrieve historical rates (fortunatly cacheable since it does not change) is cached against keys.
-- This should improve performance and call third party less times
+- This should improve performance and reduce third party calls
 - I implemented a super simple ConcurrentDictionary caching logic.. maybe in Prod, Redis would be a better idea with load balancers
 ### 4.3 Future improvements
 - Maybe queue requests and control how much calls we execute against third party APIs